numberscope/backscope/doc/update-backscope-on-server.md

 want to set up a generic PostgreSQL user, and create a separate Nginx file in the `sites-available` directory.
 (Right now, the `sites-available/default` file is being used.)
-Once things are set up properly, I will add documentation for server aministration.
+Once things are set up properly, I will add documentation for server administration.

 1. SSH to the Numberscope server.
 2. `cd /srv`.